m-spangenberg/amnesia/README.md

 ## Description

-AMNESIA was put together during the [2020 Covid-19 Lockdown](https://en.wikipedia.org/wiki/COVID-19_pandemic_in_Namibia) as a WebSocket learning exercise and allows anonymous discourse.
-Beware, it does not have any abuse protection in place at the moment.
+AMNESIA is a small anonymous chatroom project put together during the [2020 Covid-19 Lockdown](https://en.wikipedia.org/wiki/COVID-19_pandemic_in_Namibia) as a WebSocket learning exercise.

 ## Getting Started